rclone/rclone/docs/content/cache.md

 Organizing the remotes in this order yelds better results:
 <span style="color:green">**cloud remote** -> **cache** -> **crypt**</span>

+#### absolute remote paths ####

+`cache` can not differentiate between relative and absolute paths for the wrapped remote.
+Any path given in the `remote` config setting and on the command line will be passed to the wrapped remote as is, but for storing the chunks on disk the path will be made relative by removing any leading `/` character.

+This behavior is irrelevant for most backend types, but there are backends where a leading `/` changes the effective directory, e.g. in the `sftp` backend paths starting with a `/` are relative to the root of the SSH server and paths without are relative to the user home directory.
+As a result `sftp:bin` and `sftp:/bin` will share the same cache folder, even if they represent a different directory on the SSH server.

 ### Cache and Remote Control (--rc) ###
 Cache supports the new `--rc` mode in rclone and can be remote controlled through the following end points:
 By default, the listener is disabled if you do not add the flag.